bahelms/super_perfundo/posts/drafts/8-25_chat-blast.md

 }
 ```

-Async functions return lazy `Future` types that do nothing until `.await` is called
+Async functions return lazy `Future` types that do nothing until `await` is called
 on them.
 You can only await a future while inside an async function, which is why
 main is labelled as async.
 We've started the server, and now we're waiting for it
 to do something.